[DISCLOSURE: Cards from our partners are mentioned below.]

-Why It’s a Good Option: This card touts guaranteed approval so long as your monthly income exceeds your monthly expenses by $100 or more.
+Why It’s a Good Option: This card is a good option, as long as your monthly income exceeds your monthly expenses by $100 or more.
 Plus, while that $49 annual fee can be bested, you’ll be hard-pressed to find a secured credit card with an APR lower than primor’s.
 There’s no penalty APR either, though you’ll still want to pay your bills on time and ideally in full.
 Your card use will be reported to all three credit bureaus, and you can put down a deposit of $200 to $5,000.
 There are no built-in upgrades with an unsecured credit card, however.

 Why It’s a Good Option: OK, if you’ve got really bad credit, you’re probably going to pay a high annual fee and receive a high APR with the CreditOne Bank Visa.
 But it’s an unsecured credit card, meaning you won’t have to put down a deposit that serves as your credit limit.
 Plus, it’ll let you pre-qualify without incurring an inquiry (which would damage your already-hurt credit score), so it’s worth considering if you don’t want to go the secured-credit-card route.
-There are also rewards — 1% cash back on eligible purchases, including gas, groceries, mobile phone, internet, cable and satellite TV services.
+There are also rewards — 1% cash back on eligible purchases.
 Just be extra careful about paying your balances off in full, and prepare for a fee when looking to get a higher credit limit, as one may apply.